xsf/xmpp.org/content/blog/2026-01-04_chat-future-initiative.md

 At [xmpp.org](https://xmpp.org/software/), software of more than 35 clients, 20 libraries and 8 servers are listed.
 This rich history is only possible through the federation endorsed since 1999.

-Though, maintaining a federated and decentralised network also requires significantly higher efforts for cross-network alignment, adoption and also quality of the XMPP technology.
+Although this is an advantage, maintaining a federated and decentralised network also requires significantly higher efforts for cross-network alignment, adoption and also quality of the XMPP technology.
-Establishing communication that goes deeply into the ecosystem will help and support orientation along different actors.
+This initiative intends to support such activities along different actors.

 ### What is the Chat of the Future Initiative about?

-With this ambitious activity, participants will try to identify, collect, and articulate key activity areas that apply to the XMPP ecosystem that needs efforts and help us to review and challenge the current status quo.
+Participants will try to identify, collect, and formulate activities that apply to the XMPP ecosystem that needs efforts around today's status quo.
-Though, this new space is considered to be open about its outcomes, one guiding element here is a **user-centric and developer-centric formulation**.
+This new collaboration space is considered to formulate along **user and developer needs**.
-Any activity here is welcome, though this activity should be to organised on common ground and steer in the same direction towards those audiences.
+From the discussions common ground on where we can act should be found.

-One potential early outcome recommended could be to formulate a so-called community vision and potential key areas that every actor can decide to contribute individually.
+Far thinking, this could lead to community vision and strategic thinking that every actor can decide to contribute individually.
-**If you have an idea and believe its essential for the XMPP eco-system, such as establishing an interoperability session, work on encryption or having a landing page for developers, then this is your place to expose this.**
+In the past, possible topics named have been for example an interoperability session, to work on encryption or having a landing page for developers.**
-Of course, the scope here needs to be manageable and should be limited to the actors capabilities.
+Of course, the scope should be limited to the actors capabilities.
-But first let's start this process.

 ### How will the Chat of the Future Initiative work?

-The Chat of the Future initiative will begin with a series of interactive collaboration sessions and open up for discussion, alignment and collecting of thoughts and ideas.
+The Chat of the Future initiative will begin with a series of open-ended and interactive collaboration sessions and open up for discussion, alignment and collecting of thoughts and ideas.
-Subsequently, conclusions will be gathered, reviewed, and adjusted into the next session.
+This can happend across multiple session and is always a quarterly activity.
+It's for example planned to ask you about your perspective on the status quo of the XMPP ecosystem.
+What are we getting right, what are we not?
+Where is it that we see room for improvement?
+Can we formulate any activities out of this?

-The participants will have the chance to contribute with their perspective, feedback and discussion topics via the collaboration tool [Mural](https://www.mural.co/), both in spoken and written form.
+The participants will have the chance to contribute with their perspective, feedback and discussion topics via a BigBlueBotton session, both in spoken and written form.
-The interactive collaboration workspace has the capabilities and feature to help work together.
+For notetaking a HedgeDoc pad will be used.
 If other organisation spaces - such as a group chat - be necessary, the development of the initiative will show.
 At its best, this interactions are integrated in what is available in the existing XMPP channels.

-Info: This initiative evolves out of a former attempt in 2024 that failed due to poor tool choice.

 ### Who can participate the Chat of the Future Initiative?